bobia9991/Variant-Detection-Introduction-GATK/README.md

 </pre>

 ### SAM to BAM Conversion
-The BWA aligner will create the aligned files which is in the SAM format (Sequence Alignment/Map format).
+The BWA aligner will create a `.sam` file (Sequence Alignment/Map format) with mapping information of the reads.
 SAM files are human readable and can be large files.
 For the easy processing through the programs we will convert these files to binary format which is the BAM format using SAMtools.

 So the code will look like:
 <pre>module load samtools/1.7